dlotterman/metal_code_snippets/documentation_stage/operator_documentation/windows_ssh_client_equinix_metal.md

 The flag for this is the `-f` option in the `ssh-keygen` command.
 My example would be:

-`ssh-keygen -t ed25519 -C "myemail@domain.com" -f metal_ssh_key`
+`ssh-keygen -t rsa -b 40969 -C "myemail@domain.com" -f myname_metal_ssh_key`

-This will generate an SSH key, using a modern encryption scheme (`ed25519` which is supported by the SOS as well as modern sshd servers), tagged to the defined email address, and it will write out the private key as a file named `metal_ssh_key` as the private key and a file named `metal_ssh_key.pub` as the public key in the working directory the command was run from.
+This will generate an SSH key, identified by the defined email address, and it will write out the private key as a file named `myname_metal_ssh_key` as the private key and a file named `myname_metal_ssh_key.pub` as the public key in the working directory the command was run from.

 Note that it would be recommended to use a more descriptive SSH key name, both for easier reference on your local machine as well as to identify your key vs the keys of other users in the Equinix Metal account.